badoet/ionic-framework/core/src/components/popover/readme.md

 ### Keyboard Navigation

-`ion-popover` has basic keyboard support for navigating between focusable elements inside of the popover.
+`syg-popover` has basic keyboard support for navigating between focusable elements inside of the popover.
 The following table details what each key does:

 | Key                | Function                                                     |
 | ------------------ | ------------------------------------------------------------ |